tuya/tuya-iotos-android-photo-frame-demo/README.md

     }
 }
 ```
-Add the following codes to the build.gradle file in app module.
+Add the following codes to the `build.gradle` file in the app folder.

 ```groovy
 android {